Why Your Extended Sizing Needs Two Patterns

 A common request that I get is: “I have my patterns graded up to XL.
 I know you specialize in plus sizes.
 Can you grade this to be plus size?

 This is admittedly a tricky question.
 I wish I could give you a definite yes/no answer.
 But it doesn’t really work that way.
-It’s a little complex, but let me try to explain it.
+It’s a little complex than applying a “plus sized grade rule”, but let me try to explain it.

 If I say yes

 This means I’m just taking your XL (example) and grading on a few sizes.
 There is nothing really special about me doing this.
-There’s not a secret plus size grade that I know and can easily apply.
+There’s not a secret plus size grading that I know and can easily apply.
 I may have small grading touches that I do for plus sizes, but nothing that would guarantee a better fit for your larger sized clients.
-I can absolutely grade on a few sizes for you, but so can your original grader.

 If I say no

-This means I’m saying that grading won’t solve your inclusivity problems.
-It’s going to be more complex than just grading and we need to discuss some options.
+It’s not a hard no, but I’m probably not going to recommend this.
+I’m saying that grading won’t solve your inclusivity problems.
+It’s going to be more complex and we need to discuss some options.

 Grading can technically make you size inclusive

 Grading up to create plus sizes is an easy fix if you just need to say you are inclusive.
-Yes, you will have clothing that will fit the circumferences of a larger customer, but the fit is not going to be the best.
+Yes, you will have clothing that will fit the circumferences of a larger customer, but the fit is not guaranteed to be as good as your sample size.

 When a pattern is graded past a certain point, the original shapes distort and really does not reflect any particular body anymore.
 Plus size grading tends to be done in larger incremental jumps which exacerbates the distortion situation further.